johnwargo/yaml-add-property/readme.md

 ## Usage

-To use the package, open a terminal window or command prompt, navigate to a folder near the files you want updated, and execute the following command:
+To use the module, open a terminal window or command prompt, navigate to a folder near the files you want updated, and execute the following command:

 ```shell
 yaml-add-prop <sourcePath> <propertyName> [propertyValue] [flags]